 Their performance levels in standardised tests may be high; they may be extremely knowledgeable in one or more areas of the curriculum.
-Generally speaking pupils who are performing significantly above age related expectation as defined by Target Tracker and/or standardised scored from termly tests by the end of Year 2 onwards should be considered for inclusion on the gifted and talented register.
+Generally speaking, pupils who are performing significantly above age-related expectation as defined by Target Tracker and/or standardised scored from termly tests by the end of Year 2 onwards should be considered for inclusion on the more able and most able register.

-A percentage of pupils on the roll of every school should be identified as talented in sports or creative arts.
+A percentage of pupils on the roll of every school should be identified as more able in sports or creative arts.
 These pupils will have achieved high levels in their chosen identified field.

-On the other hand some pupils may conceal their ability, making the recognition of gifts and talents very difficult.
+On the other hand, some pupils may conceal their ability, making the recognition very difficult.
 Pupils in this category may appear to lack motivation or to be in a world of their own.
 They may not wish to be different but poor behaviour or apathy may mask their potential high ability.